How to hire and onboard remote employees during COVID-19

 Once ICE’s deferment ends, you can remotely verify employees’ I-9s by assigning an Authorized Representative to visit the employee at their home, view their completed I-9, and physically inspect their eligibility documents.

-An Authorized Representative is anyone you trust to review and confirm their documentation in-person.
-While you can technically assign anyone, you’re still legally liable if they incorrectly confirm a new hires’ information.
-So make sure to train whoever you assign or confirm in advance that they know how to properly review I-9 documents.
+An Authorized Representative is anyone you trust to review and confirm their documentation in person.
+While you can technically assign anyone, you’re still legally liable if they incorrectly confirm a new hire’s information.
+So make sure to train whomever you assign or confirm in advance that they know how to properly review I-9 documents.

 Here are a few possible solutions that might work for you.